tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 #### Possible Optimization: Pruning the Extended Commit History

-If we cannot switch from the consensus reactor back to the blocksync reactor, and we do not have the catch-up mechanism in the consensus reactor explained above, we cannot prune the extended commit backlog in the block store without sacrificing the implementation's correctness.
+If we cannot switch from the consensus reactor back to the blocksync reactor we cannot prune the extended commit backlog in the block store without sacrificing the implementation's correctness.
 The asynchronous nature of our distributed system model allows a process to fall behing an arbitrary number of heights, and thus all extended commits need to be kept *just in case* a node that late had previously switched to the consensus reactor.

 However, there is a possibility to optimize the base implementation.
-We could prune from the block store all extended commits that are more than *d* heights in the past.
+Every time we enter a new height, we could prune from the block store all extended commits that are more than *d* heights in the past.
 Then, we need to handle two new situations, roughly equivalent to cases (h.1) and (h.2) described above.

-- (h.1) A node starts from scratch or recovers after a crash, and (for simplicity of explanation) it does not run statesync.
+- (h.1) A node starts from scratch or recovers after a crash.
+In thisy case, we need to modify the blocksync reactor's base implementation.
+    - when receiving a `BlockResponse` message, it MUST accept that the extended commit set to `nil`,
+    - when sending a `BlockResponse` message, if the block store contains the extended commit for that height, it MUST set it in the message, otherwise it sets it to `nil`,
-  In this case, the blocksync reactor needs to be improved to make sure it cannot switch to consensus until it has received a valid extended commit for a height in its future.
-This extended commit will allow the node to switch from the blocksync reactor to the consensus reactor and immediately act as a proposer if required.
+    - the exit conditions used for the base implementation are no longer valid; the only reliable exit condition now consists in making sure that the last block processed by blocksync was received with the corresponding commit, and not `nil`; this extended commit will allow the node to switch from the blocksync reactor to the consensus reactor and immediately act as a proposer if required.
 - (h.2) A node already running the consensus reactor falls behind beyond *d* heights.
-In principle, the node will be stuck as no other node can provide the vote extensions it needs to make progress.
+In principle, the node will be stuck forever as no other node can provide the vote extensions it needs to make progress (they all have pruned the corresponding extended commit).
-  However we can have the node crash and recover as a workaround.
-This effectively converts this case into the previous one.
+  However we can manually have the node crash and recover as a workaround.
+This effectively converts this case into (h.1).

 ### Formalization Work